wise4rmgod/OVmusicplayer/README.md

 # OVmusicplayer
-OVmusicplayer is a music application.
+OVmusicplayer is a music application that shows lyrics of your music.

-## Currently OVmusicplayer contains:

-### 🖼️ Image loading
-A number of libraries which integrate popular image loading libraries into Jetpack Compose: [Coil](./coil/) and [Glide](./glide/).

 ### Code style